tomhrr/cosh/doc/all.md

         )
     )

+These flags are supported for `cmd` as well.

 The `/b` flag can be used to produce a generator over lists of bytes from standard output, in instances where binary data is being dealt with.